surfstudio/flutter-bottom-inset-observer/README.md

 ## Description

-BottomInsetObserver - a package for large indent changes (viewInsets.bottom) using the callBack function.
+BottomInsetObserver - a package for tracking changes of the bottom margin (viewInsets.bottom) using callBack functions.

 ## Installation